A. Purpose and Scope

 i.
 Program Participation

-Program consent is the basis to participate in a program being provided by United Way.
-Within this consent basis, program-specific data collection occurs, including items like participant registration information, emergency contact information, and basic demographic data, as examples.
+Program consent is the basis for participating in a program provided by United Way and ProsperUs partners.
+Within this consent basis, only program-specific data collection occurs.
+Examples include participant registration information, emergency contact information, and basic demographic data, as examples.
 Only data necessary to deliver the program will be collected.

-Within this program consent, the participant is consenting to collection and use of basic administrative data tracking for aggregate elements like program attendance or progress tracking on specific program learning objectives.
+By providing program consent, participants agree to the collection and use of basic administrative data for tracking.
+This enables and then includes aggregate elements like program attendance and progress tracking on specific program learning objectives.
 This data is leveraged to improve program delivery and target specific services to those in most need.

-This consent is required before a participant takes part in a United Way funded program.
+This consent is required before a participant takes part in a ProsperUs program funded by United Way.

 ii.
 Program Elements requiring Evaluation

 Evaluation consent is an additional level of consent required to participate in specific program elements that will be evaluated.
-Additional data could include surveying, focus groups, interviews, or other evaluation tactics depending on the nature of the program.
+Depending on the nature of the program, additional data could include surveying, focus groups, interviews, or other evaluation tactics.
 This consent will be sought at the beginning of the program but will be reaffirmed at the time of evaluation, and a participant can choose not to proceed.

-Evaluation elements can be linked to specific program activities or incentives that, should a participant opt-out of consent, they would not be eligible to participate in.
+Evaluation elements can be linked to specific program activities or incentives that, should a participant opt out of consent, they would not be eligible to participate in.
 This eligibility will be explained as a part of program registration.
+For some programs, evaluation may be a condition of participation.

 iii.
 Marketing